vagrod/zara-rust/README.md

 - Game events system

 ## What's in progress
-- Appliances as inventory item type
-- Disease treatment with appliances
 - Medical agents
 - Clothes and body appliances
 - Oxygen level (and optional "side effect" to control it)